Fevarin, 100 mg 30 pcs.

 Symptoms

-The most characteristic symptoms include gastrointestinal disturbances (nausea, vomiting and diarrhea), drowsiness and dizziness.
-In addition, there have been reports of cardiac abnormalities (tachycardia, bradycardia, arterial hypotension), hepatic dysfunction, seizures, and coma.
+The most typical symptoms include gastrointestinal disturbances (nausea, vomiting and diarrhea), drowsiness and dizziness.
+In addition, there are reports of violations. cardiac activity (tachycardia, bradycardia, arterial hypotension), liver dysfunction, seizures and coma.

-Fluvoxamine has a wide therapeutic dose range with respect to overdose safety.
-Since its release to the market, reports of deaths attributed to overdose with fluvoxamine alone have been extremely rare.
-The highest reported dose of fluvoxamine taken by one patient was 12 g.
+Fluvoxamine has a wide therapeutic dose range with regard to the safety of overdose.
+Since marketing, reports of deaths attributed to overdose with fluvoxamine alone have been extremely rare.
+The highest recorded dose of fluvoxamine taken by one patient was 12 g.
 This patient was completely cured.
-More serious complications were observed in cases of intentional overdose of fluvoxamine in combination with other drugs.
+More serious complications have been observed in cases of deliberate overdose of fluvoxamine in combination with other drugs.

 Treatment

-There is no specific antidote for fluvoxamine: In case of overdose, gastric lavage is recommended and should be performed as soon as possible after taking the drug, as well as symptomatic treatment.
-In addition, repeated administration of activated charcoal is recommended, if necessary prescription of osmotic laxatives.
-Forced diuresis or dialysis is not effective.
+There is no specific antidote for fluvoxamine: In case of overdose, gastric lavage is recommended, which should be carried out as soon as possible after taking the drug, as well as symptomatic treatment.
+In addition, repeated intake of activated carbon is recommended, and, if necessary, the appointment of osmotic laxatives.
+Forced diuresis or dialysis are not effective.

 ---|---|